 4. Study whether and how to enhance the system to ensure network controlled behaviour of network slice usage including UE registration and PDU Session establishment (e.g. so that when performing NSAC the network slice can serve UEs/PDU Sessions with actual activity).

-5 Study deployment considerations when a service provided has a Service Area that does not overlap with the already deployed Tracking Areas and/or have a limited life time, and how existing mechanisms including network slicing can help support such scenarios.
+5 Study deployment considerations when a service provided has an area of service that does not overlap with the already deployed Tracking Areas and/or have a limited life time, and how existing mechanisms including network slicing can help support such scenarios.
 If existing mechanisms are concluded to be not sufficient to achieve the scenarios, study whether and how additional mechanisms can resolve the analysed gap.

 6. Study whether and how to support AMF re-allocation due to new S-NSSAI requested by the UE in connected state